 “Another Damn Bucket List” — Two older women (one an out lesbian, one still mourning her husband’s loss) fondly recall the good old days.
 Quite funny with moving moments and thoroughly developed characters, the play takes a poignant 180 at the end, so much so that a part of you wants to spend more time with this pair than the 10 minutes or so of this play’s length.

-“Olivia Names Her Octopus” – So simple (and funny), the title says what’s about: Olivia has adopted an octopus and is debating with her girlfriend over what to name it.
+“Olivia Names Her Octopus” — So simple (and funny), the title says what’s about: Olivia has adopted an octopus through a website and is debating with her girlfriend over what to name it.
 Playful performances here.

 “Record” — Somewhat like “Bucket List” though a little more serious (and with its own twist ending), this play featured a couple getting ready for dinner with one of their families, with the conversation turning to the health of the male figure (a trans male, perhaps, since the actor playing him is gender-neutral); the question he asks his partner (“You’re recording me again?”) has significant weight.